Sandruski/htn-planner/README.md

 Bots in Killzone 3](https://www.gameaipro.com/GameAIPro/GameAIPro_Chapter29_Hierarchical_AI_for_Multiplayer_Bots_in_Killzone_3.pdf)

 ## Future Work
-- Implement call terms (functions defined in C++).
+- Implement call terms for invoking functions defined in C++.
-- Allow to include other domain files.
+- Implement includes of additional domain files for improved modularity.
-- Allow to override methods, axioms, and constants.
+- Implement overrides of methods, axioms, and constants for improved customization.
-- Allow to edit and export domains and world states in a custom editor with syntax highlighting.
+- Edit and export domains and world states in a custom editor with syntax highlighting for faster iterations.
-- Implement a domain validator.
+- Implement a domain validator to ensure that the parsed domain has semantic coherence.
-- Time-slice the decomposition process.
+- Time-slice the decomposition process to maintain a stable framerate.
-- Replace the interpreter with a compiler.
+- Transition from an interpreter to a compiler to improve the overall performance.

 ## License
 This project is under the [MIT license](https://github.com/Sandruski/htn-planner/blob/main/LICENSE).